bonface-robins/alx-system_engineering-devops/0x00-shell_basics/README.md

-added 4-listmorefiles that prints all files in a directory added 5-listfilesdigitonly that prints file that contains digits added a script that creates a directory in the tmp
+added 4-listmorefiles that prints all files in a directory added 5-listfilesdigitonly that prints file that contains digits added a script that creates a directory in the tmp added a script that will move a file.